SSV-embedded/PyDSlog/pydslog2mqtt/docker/README.md

 pydslog2mqtt.py 2021-03-30 11:21:23,537 - INFO - Running...
 ```

-## Build multi platform release and upload
+## Build multi-platform release and upload
 Build and push for amd64 and armv7
 ```
 ./build.sh del 0.1.0
 ```

 ## Build to tar
-Multi platform image can not be load to local database, it is only posible save it as OCI tar:
+The multi-platform image cannot be loaded into the local database, it is only posible save it as OCI tar:
 ```
 docker buildx build --no-cache --platform linux/amd64,linux/arm/v7 --tag "ssvembeddedde/pydslog2mqtt:0.1.0" --output type=oci,dest=pydslog2mqtt_0.1.0.tar .
 ```